ragavpr/userscript-wings.io/README.md

 - You can still add regex/strings to the blacklist. (`profanity_regex_blacklist` array)
 - Whitelist can be used to override the blacklist. (`profanity_regex_whitelist` array)

+##Other Patches
+- Change name during respawn window.
+- Disable only the shake effect.
+- Mark bots with icon and/or color.
+- Remove leaderboard limit.

 ##Note
 - Other patches are disabled by default, you need to edit this script to enable them.
 - Remote resources will not fail, unless it is removed.